10 Effective Methods to Soothe an Anxious Brain

 Whenever you feel anxious, please experiment with these techniques as a toolkit for managing anxiety.
 You will likely find that for different situations, some of these tools are more effective than others.
 Lastly, your brain is unique so please feel free to adapt these exercises to work better with how your brain functions.

 Due Quach is the founder and CEO of Calm Clarity and co-founder and Chair of the Collective Success Network.
 She is also the author of Calm Clarity: How to Use Science to Rewire Your Brain for Greater Wisdom, Fulfillment, and Joy.
+She is Mindful Leader’s neuroscience expert and teaches part of our CWMF course.

 A version of this article was originally published in October of 2019